 HERETiled GeoJSON layers can be instantly visualized by the Data Inspector.

-For more information on renderer plugins, see Create Renderer Plugins.
+For more information on rendering plugins, see Create Rendering Plugins.

 For more information, see Library Modules Overview.